yangxue0827/R2CNN_FPN_Tensorflow/README.md

 # Configuration Environment
 ubuntu + python2 + tensorflow1.2 + cv2 + cuda8.0 + GeForce GTX 1080
 If you want to use cpu, you need to modify the parameters of NMS and IOU functions use_gpu = False
-You can also use docker environment, command: yangxue2docker/tensorflow3_gpu_cv2_sshd:v1.0
+You can also use docker environment, command: docker push yangxue2docker/tensorflow3_gpu_cv2_sshd:v1.0

 # Make tfrecord
 data path format